UCD4IDS/WaveletsExt.jl/paper/paper.md

 # Examples
 ## 1. Redundant Wavelet Transforms
-`WaveletsExt.jl` implements several redundant wavelet transforms including Stationary Wavelet Transform (SWT) [@Nason:1995] and Autocorrelation Wavelet Transform (a special case of SWT) [@Saito:1993].
-These transformations can be performed using the `acdwt` and `sdwt` functions.
-Users can also visualize the resulting decomposition with the `wiggle` function.
+`WaveletsExt.jl` implements several redundant wavelet transforms including Stationary Wavelet Transform (SWT) [@Nason:1995] and Autocorrelation Wavelet Transform [@Saito:1993].
+These transformations can be performed using the `acdwt` and `sdwt` functions, and the resulting decomposition can be visualized with the `wiggle` function.

 ```julia
 using Plots, Wavelets, WaveletsExt